 National Preparedness Levels are established by NMAC at NIFC throughout the calendar year.
 Preparedness Levels are dictated by burning conditions, fire and non-fire activity, and resource availability.
 Resource availability is the area of most concern.
-Situations and activities described within the Preparedness Levels consider wildland fires and prescribed fires.
+Situations and activities described within the Preparedness Levels consider wildland fires, prescribed fires, all-hazard response and international assistance.
 At Preparedness Levels 4 or 5, prescribed fire application can be continued or be initiated if the proposed action is approved by an agency at the Regional or State Office level.
 This approval must be based on an assessment of risk, impacts of the proposed actions on Area resources and activities.
 At any Preparedness Level, NMAC may request that proposed new prescribed fire (Rx) applications be curtailed to meet national resource needs for emergency operations.
 Reference specific agency guidance for further information.